William Helm

-William Helm (March 9, 1837 – April 10, 1919) was the largest individual sheep farmer and noteworthy among the early pioneer settlers of Fresno County, California.
+William Helm (March 9, 1837 – April 10, 1919) was an American sheep farmer and among the early pioneer settlers of Fresno County, California.
 He was instrumental in the growth and prosperity of the San Joaquin Valley.
 Helm was vice-president of the Fresno Bank of Central California, and the president of the Fresno Canal and Irrigation Company.

 Early life

 Helm was born in the province of Ontario, Canada on March 9, 1837, about forty miles above Montreal, on the St. Lawrence River.
 He is the son of George and Mary (Oliver Helm), both of whom were born in Scotland.
 Brought up on the home farm, Helm acquired an education in the district schools, and under his father's instruction.
 Helm left home in 1856 to Wisconsin for three years engaged in lumbering and operating a sawmill on the Chippewa River.
 In 1859, Helm sailed from New York City to San Francisco, California by way of Panama.
 He traveled to Sacramento and searched for gold in Placer County but soon found it unprofitable.
 He spent the next three years as a butcher, first in Foresthill, Todds Valley, and then in Bear river in Placer County.
 He saved his money and decided to raise sheep for a living.
 In 1865 he married Francis Sawyer Newman, and they had seven children together.